devrath/devrath/README.md

 | [SilentUpdate](https://github.com/devrath/SilentUpdate) | This application is used to perform silent update using the device owner feature |
 | [DroidKotlin](https://github.com/devrath/DroidKotlin) | Demo of various fundamental concepts in kotlin |
 | [RxJavaDemos](https://github.com/devrath/RxJavaDemos) | This project is used to demonstrate the use of RxJava with RxAndroid in Android Development.
 We have demonstrated the use of various operators namely creational, filter, transformation operators |
+ [DroidNoteApplication](https://github.com/devrath/DroidNoteApplication) | Here user can enter the notes and save them locally, then view the list of notes.
+This project is developed using clean architecture in kotlin |

 ---